-In October 2020, we entered into a definitive stock purchase agreement for a private placement of 10,560,000 equity units at a price of CAD\$1.25 per unit for gross proceeds of \$10.0 million (CAD\$13.2 million).
-Each unit will be comprised of one common share and one common share purchase warrant.
-Each warrant will be exercisable at a price of CAD\$1.50 per share for a period of nine months from the closing of the offering.
-The units will be subject to a four-month hold period from closing.
-The private placement is subject to satisfaction of closing conditions and receipt of all necessary regulatory and stock exchange approvals, and has not yet closed.
-There can be no assurance that the private placement will be completed.
+In December 2021, we issued 148,000 equity units at CAD\$0.85 per unit pursuant to a private placement for gross proceeds of \$0.1 million (CAD\$0.1 million).
+Each equity unit consisted of one common share and one common share purchase warrant.
+Each warrant is exercisable at a price of CAD\$1.00 per underlying common share for a period of three years from the closing of the private placement.